What is Strategic Planning?

 The future success of your organisation depends on effective strategic planning.

 Focusing on the long-term strategy of your business is essential.
 Strategic planning is as important as having a business plan and can lead to the success of your business.
-You and your employees will understand the current status of the company, productivity will increase as everyone works toward achieving the business goals, and you’ll put yourself in a better position to address any potential issues that may come up in the future.
+You and your employees will understand the current status of the company, productivity will increase as everyone works toward achieving the business goals and will put it in a better position to address any potential issues that may come up in the future.

 Involving as many people as possible in the process plays an important role in the successful implementation of the plan.
 This is not to say they everyone needs to be involved at every stage.
 For example, senior management should be involved in envisioning the future – setting the goals and vison.
 People at the operational level will have an important input to understanding what needs to be done to achieve the long-term goals.
 The key is to ensure that the people with the knowledge and skills are involved at the correct phase in the development of the strategic plan.